 1. Data Entry

-This is probably the easiest service to offer if you don’t have some professional skills like social media management or WordPress management or coding background.
+This is probably the easiest service to offer if you don’t have some professional skills like social media management, WordPress management, or coding background.

 Here you’ve got to copy-paste data and provide new data-driven solutions to solve company problems.